SeraphimSerapis/shortener/README.md

-# Shortener
+# shortener

-A URL shortener for Nodejs using Express and MongoDB
+A URL shortener for Node using Express and MongoDB

 ## Start the App